extrawurst/gitui/README.md

 ### Cargo Install

-The simplest way to start playing around with `gitui` is to have `cargo` build and install it with `cargo install gitui`.
+The simplest way to start playing around with `gitui` is to have `cargo` build and install it with `cargo install gitui --locked`.
 If you are not familiar with rust and cargo: [Getting Started with Rust](https://doc.rust-lang.org/book/ch01-00-getting-started.html)

 ### Cargo Features
 #### trace-libgit
 enable `libgit2` tracing